acenet-arc/ACENET_Summer_School_Dask/_episodes/delayed.md

 [pre-dask.py](https://raw.githubusercontent.com/acenet-arc/ACENET_Summer_School_Dask/gh-pages/code/pre-dask.py)
 </div>

-the two calls to the `inc` functions *could* be called in parallel, because they are totally independent of one-another.
+The two calls to the `inc` functions *could* be called in parallel, because they are totally independent of one-another.

 We can use `dask.delayed` on our functions to make them **lazy**.
 When we say **lazy** we mean that those functions will not be called immediately.
 What happens instead is that it records what we want to compute as a task into a graph that we will run later using the `compute` member function on the object returned by the `dask.delayed` function.